geodynamics/burnman/paper/paper.md

 including seismic velocities, heat capacities and densities as functions of pressure and temperature.
 Many of these properties are connected to each other by physical laws.
-Building models of individual phases to compute these properties and checking them can be time-consuming and prone to error, so it is desirable to have well-tested and benchmarked software that provides convenient functions to calculate the properties of complex composite materials, and to fit new models.
+Building models of individual phases to compute these properties can be time-consuming and prone to error, so it is desirable to have well-tested and benchmarked software that provides convenient functions to calculate the properties of complex composite materials from existing models, and to parameterize new models from experimental data.
-Furthermore, there are many common workflows that require physical properties as input, or refine material parameters to fit experimentally-determined physical properties.
+Furthermore, there are many common scientific workflows that require physical properties as input.
 These are the needs satisfied by the `BurnMan` module.

 # The BurnMan project
 When `BurnMan` was first released [@Cottaar:2014], its focus was on